Lunnatica/FE_Interview_Bills/README.md

 1. Add an action to the potential bills tab for each potential bill called "Add as bill" which updates the relevant bill's `isBill` flag to `true`.
 1. After each action, the lists should reflect the changes.

-### Notes
-- Please aim to spend 2-3 hours completing this task
-- Feel free to use state management tools, and think about how the application might be testable
-- Style the components however you see fit, SASS, PostCSS or maybe even CSS in JS
-- The API contains other data, feel free to use this creatively if you have the time